1965Eric/IBM-DA0101EN-Analyzing-Data-with-Python/Module 3 - Exploratory Data Analysis.md

 - A. [ ] A pivot table contains statistical information for each column.
 - B. [X] A pivot table has one variable displayed along the columns and the other variable displayed along the rows.

+## Practice Quiz: Correlation

+Question 1: Select the scatter plot with weak correlation:

+- A. [ ]